Aetopia/Lunar-Client-Lite-Launcher/README.md

 ## Logs
 LC Lite also generates a `logs` folder.
 [![image.png](https://i.postimg.cc/5yJkDYfn/image.png)](https://postimg.cc/TLk9DPLD)
-Here, you can view the latest log for the current Lunar Client instance or view any log for a previous Lunar Client instance.
+Here, you can view the latest log for the latest Lunar Client instance or view any log for a previous Lunar Client instance.

 ## Credits
 <b>Original launch command made by [`lemons#2555`](https://github.com/respecting)